GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-02-04 21:11:06 IST
+This content is dynamically generated in Indian Time (IST): 2025-02-04 21:20:01 IST

 Current Weather in Coimbatore:
-Temperature: 22.34 °C
+Temperature: 26.88 °C
-Condition: few clouds
+Condition: haze